amplitude/amplitude-docs/content/collections/warehouse_native_amplitude/en/warehouse-native-bulk-model-management.md

 ### What happens to the models that are not included in the config file

-The model doesn't exist in the config file uploaded won't be touched, deleted or changed.
+The models that don't exist in the config file will not be altered.

 ### Model name is the unique identifier